yagasoft/Dynamics365-YsCmdToolBase/README.md

-# Dynamics365-YsCmdToolShell
+# Dynamics365-YsCmdletBase

+(shell is in alpha stage)

 ### Version: 0.0.2
 ---

-A command line shell-like program to provide a platform for tools to easily run, parse cmd args, update from the repository, and encapsulate common behaviour.

-(shell is in alpha stage)

-## Features

-  +
-    +
+PowerShell C# code that encapsulates some common tool behaviour, which accelerates and standardises command-line tool implementations.

 ## How To Use